deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/provider.md

 ```
 This webhook is triggered by updates in your shop.
 Generally when an order is updated and you want to updated the payment provider.
 (Shop -> Falcon Payments -> Falcon Payments)

-## Getting Started / configuration

-If you want to use an existing payment integration then setup is as easy as creating an account and Falcon configuration.